Mitigating the risks of cloud migration

 Reading time: about 6 min

-To edge out the competition, businesses need to .
+To edge out the competition, businesses need to migrate to the cloud.
 While necessary, cloud migration comes with a certain amount of risk.
 Without a cloud migration strategy that involves a risk mitigation and migration plan, you could encounter data loss, a security breach, unauthorized access, or a whole number of other issues.

 Moving data is one of the most challenging parts of a migration, and where the data is stored mid-migration can have a huge impact on the performance of the applications—and ultimately, your business.